COS 333 Project: Final Submission Information

 the next project.

-- You can also include links to your demo material, a Powerpoint
+- You can also include links to your demo material like a Powerpoint

-presentation, you can certainly include them; it will help us to refresh
+presentation, etc., or you can upload them; it will help us to refresh

 Documentation should be written in good English, free of spelling

 and grammar errors.
 It should be thorough but not exhaustive; the total